• Skip to main content

 • Minimum cumulative GPA of 2.8 or higher (unweighted) from the most recent 30 credit hours or 3 semesters of coursework, whichever is greater.

-• Successful completion of the following prerequisites with a minimum grade of C*, with no more than 2 attempts:
+• Successful completion of the following prerequisites with a minimum grade of C:

 • BI 108 & BI 108L: Anatomy & Physiology I